ibm-cloud-docs/assistant-data/skill-dialog-add.md

 {:python: .ph data-hd-programlang='python'}
 {:swift: .ph data-hd-programlang='swift'}

-# Creating a dialog skill
+# Adding a dialog skill
 {: #skill-dialog-add}

 The natural-language processing for the {{site.data.keyword.conversationshort}} service is defined in a *dialog skill*, which is a container for all of the artifacts that define a conversation flow.